decentraland/gh-action-release/README.md

 Following the [Git style guide](https://github.com/decentraland/adr/blob/main/docs/ADR-6-git-style-guide.md) enables us to bump the version automatically.
 Any commit pushed to `main` that doesn't respect the convention will be ignored when determining the new version number.

+We have developed a workflow which **enforces a pr's title to follow the naming convention** to use it along with this action.
+Please refer to our [actions repo](https://github.com/decentraland/actions).

 # Contributing

 ## How to build